Microsoft/go/eng/doc/fips/README.md

 | `GOOS=linux GOEXPERIMENT=systemcrypto,allowcryptofallback` | Compliant | *Not recommended,* but can be used to create a compliant app, as `allowcryptofallback` has no effect in this situation. |
 | `GOOS=linux CGO_ENABLED=0 GOEXPERIMENT=systemcrypto,allowcryptofallback` | Not compliant | Crypto usage is not FIPS compliant. `systemcrypto` on `linux` picks the OpenSSL backend.
 The backend requires cgo, so `CGO_ENABLED=0` would normally result in a build error.
 However, `allowcryptofallback` causes the Go standard library crypto to be used and ignores the error. |

 A scenario we expect is that a dev attempts to rebuild an open source Go app with an OpenSSL backend to start working towards FIPS compliance.
 A Dockerfile or other build script provided by the open source project may set `CGO_ENABLED=0` in a non-obvious way.
-With *silent crypto backend fallback*, the dev needs to notice that the OpenSSL backend isn't being used in some situations (e.g. `GOFIPS=1` causes failure) and figure out why.
+With *silent crypto backend fallback*, the dev needs to notice that the OpenSSL backend isn't being used in some situations (e.g. `GODEBUG=fips140=on` and `GOFIPS=1` causes failure) and figure out why.
 If they don't notice, they may deliver an app that uses Go crypto without realizing it.
 The compatibility check makes it so this issue blocks the build and can't be missed.

 > [!NOTE]
 > In rare cases, it may be more practical to use `allowcryptofallback` than to remove the `GOEXPERIMENT`.
 For example, a generic build script that supports many platforms, some of which don't support crypto backends, may find it practical to use `GOEXPERIMENT=systemcrypto,allowcryptofallback` despite the risk of unclear or accidental fallback to Go crypto.